-- 1 Milan With Twin Toddlers
+- 1 Milan With Toddlers

-- 2 Milan Hotels
+- 2 The search for family-friendly Milan hotels

-- 3 Where to Eat in Milan
+- 3 Where to Eat in Milan with toddlers

-Milan With Twin Toddlers
+Milan With Toddlers

 Disclaimer: The following is a drama-filled account of my very fun, week-long adventure in Milan where I tell you all about the top two attractions when traveling with kids in the most detail and include tips and tricks for your visit.
-If you want the short version that includes more things to see in Milan check out Top ten things to do in Milan with kids Keep reading to get the very best tips for your trip… or to get your drama fill.
+If you want the short version that includes more things to see in Milan (in less detail) check out Top ten things to do in Milan with kids Keep reading to get the very best tips for your trip… or to get your drama fill.

 This was my first trip to Milan since having twins and my first trip where I would be alone with them on the weekdays while my hubby was at work.
 Our trip started off a bit rough.
 I called our hotel, the Westin Palace Milan 2 days before our flight to arrange for cribs for my twin toddlers.
 The hotel was centrally located and I would be able to easily get around alone with my two toddlers in tow.
 After being placed on hold several times, the very nice, but very worried customer service agent gave me the news that the hotel was overbooked and they had given our room away.
 I contacted the corporate customer service department and all they could say was essentially, “oops, these things happen.”
 After this experience, I always call a few days ahead of a trip to check on our reservation.
 With two days left before our arrival, it was difficult to find availability.
 We booked the Ramada Plaza Milan.
-The room itself was actually really nice, but I would not recommend this hotel because of its location and customer service.
+The room itself was actually really nice, but I would not recommend this hotel because of its location and disastrous customer service.

-Where to Eat in Milan
+Where to Eat in Milan with toddlers

 The upside of our new hotel was I was in a residential neighborhood and ate at a few very delicious local restaurants including Mi Casa – an amazing toasteria!
 I swear, only Italians can make a ham and cheese sandwich taste that good.
 I loaded up our mini fridge with fresh fruits, veggies, and sandwich supplies.
 A few things to know before you head to the market in Italy: You have to pay a deposit to use the carts so bring change.
 There are usually smaller carts or baskets on wheels on the side that don’t require a deposit but those don’t leave the store.
 When buying produce, you are supposed to glove your hand using the provided food service gloves before touching the produce.
 I learned that after a local woman politely tried to hide her disgust when I picked up a peach with my bare hand.
 I looked around and was suddenly embarrassed when I saw everyone else had put the provided gloves on first.
 When traveling, we always stop at the grocery store so even if our kids eat a cheeseburger and fries for dinner, they will at least have healthy snacks.
 Eating some meals at home also helps with the cost of the trip.
 We were settled in our hotel and had our groceries in the mini fridge (I always have the hotel empty out the mini-fridge to make space), it was time to go sightseeing.